 We at HCR have similar thoughts about ball joints .
 With up to 21+ inches of travel on kits you will not see bottoming out and compound leverage causing failures.
 A balljoint will shear when impacted as it is the weak link but can be quickly and cost effectively replaced.
-HCR does offer 2 upgrades from factory balljoints: 3/4 Uniball Setup and RCV 300 M adjustable and rebuildable ball joints.
-While a spherical bearing and pin provide a stronger setup compared to a factory balljoint it also compromises steering and requires maintenance.
+HCR does offer 2 upgrades from factory balljoints: 7/8 Uniball Setup and RCV 300 M adjustable and Keller rebuildable ball joints.
+While a spherical bearing and pin provide a stronger setup compared to a factory Balljoints it also compromises steering and requires maintenance.
 For Open wheel , short course style racing we feel this is a necessity, but components must constantly be checked and replaced or failure can occur.
-If you are looking for a stronger alternative to factory, but less maintenance the RCV balljoints are a great option.
-These 300 M Balljoints have proven to be equal strength to a uniball option with minimal maintenance .
+If you are looking for a stronger alternative to factory, but less maintenance the RCV Balljoints and Keller Balljoints are a great option.
+These Balljoints have proven to be equal strength to a Uniball option with minimal maintenance .

 AXLES & CV'S

 "I broke an axle / CV.
 Is it under warranty?
 Why did it break?
 Do you have a stronger solution?